 301.2 The Selectboard may appoint an acting Zoning Administrator, from nominations submitted by the Planning Commission, who shall have the same duties and responsibilities of the Zoning Administrator in the Zoning Administrator’s absence, or if the Zoning Administrator has a conflict of interest.
 In the event an acting Zoning Administrator is appointed, the Selectboard shall establish clear policies regarding the authority of the Zoning Administrator relative to the authority of the acting Zoning Administrator.

-301.3 Whether it is a permitted or conditional use, permits are required and all applicants must obtain applications through the office of the Zoning Administrator.
+301.3 For any permitted or conditional use, applicants must obtain permit applications through the office of the Zoning Administrator.
+The Zoning Administrator shall generate, update, and make available permit application forms as required.

 301.4 The Zoning Administrator is responsible for posting, on the applicant’s property, within view of the public right-of-way, any permit issued by the Zoning Administrator or any development application awaiting a hearing by the Development Review Board.
 Such posting shall occur within 24 hours of any permit issued by the Zoning Administrator; or in the case of any scheduled hearing of the Development Review Board, posting shall adhere to the time-frames specified in 310.1 with subsequent information on approval or denial added within 24 hours of the Development Review Board’s decision.
 The Zoning Administrator may delegate the posting to the applicant, provided that the applicant agrees to accept responsibility for the posting by initialing acceptance on the application form.